 INTRODUCTION AND BACKGROUND

-In November 2010, The Office of Behavioral and Social Sciences Research (OBSSR) of the National Institutes of Health (NIH) commissioned the leadership team of John W. Creswell, Ann Klassen, Vicki L. Plano Clark, and Katherine Clegg Smith to develop a resource that would provide guidance to NIH investigators on how to rigorously develop and evaluate mixed methods research applications.
-Pursuant to this, the team developed a report of "best practices" following three major objectives.
+In November 2010, the OBSSR of the NIH commissioned the leadership team of John W. Creswell, Ann Klassen, Vicki L. Plano Clark, and Katherine Clegg Smith to develop a resource that would provide guidance to NIH investigators on how to rigorously develop and evaluate mixed methods research applications.
+Pursuant to this, the team developed a report of “best practices” following three major objectives.

 To develop practices that: